AdobeDocs/experience-manager-65.en/help/sites-administering/salesforce.md

 ## Exporting AEM users as Salesforce Leads {#exporting-aem-users-as-salesforce-leads}

-If you want to export an AEM user as a salesforce lead, you need to configure the workflow to post leads to salesforce.
+If you want to export an AEM user as a Salesforce lead, configure the workflow to post leads to Salesforce.

 To export AEM users as Salesforce leads: